-When properly calibrated, the Cone Planter works with plots and alleys of different dimensions.
+When properly calibrated, the Spargo Cone Planter works with plots and alleys of different dimensions.

-The process of calibrating the Cone Planter and GNSS plugins requires two main steps: calibrating the setback (offsets) and aligning the seed placement.
+The process of calibrating the Spargo Cone Planter and GNSS plugin requires two main steps: calibrating the setback (offsets) and aligning the seed placement.

 Generally, calibration is only required once, but certain changes to the system can require recalibration.
 The following factors will require recalibration: